iammdsameer/codecademy-projects/README.md

-P.S: Ravenous and Jammming has their own separate repositories.
+P.S: Ravenous and Jammming have their own separate repositories.